magento/merchdocs/src/catalog/product-gift-card-accounts.md

 1. In the _Information_ section, set **Active** to `Yes` and do the following:

-    - To make the card balance redeemable at checkout or transferred to the customer’s store credit, set **Redeemable** to `Yes`.
+    - To make the card balance redeemable at checkout or transferred to the customer's store credit, set **Redeemable** to `Yes`.

     - Choose the **Website** where the gift card account can be used.